-We will continue to add to this collection consisting of short film clips, primarily in black and white.
+We hope you enjoy this collection consisting of short film clips, primarily in black and white.
 Every effort has been made to ensure these film clips are in the public domain.
-Specifically, a few of these
+Specifically, a few of

 these videos were taken by photographers of the US Army Signal Corps.
 If you discover any to not be in the public domain, please contact us and they will be removed immediately.